Becoming a CWRV Contractor

 - Pass a DOT Physical: It is best if you obtain a DOT physical in your hometown.
 If, for any reason, you cannot pass the physical, you will know right away.
 However, a physical may be done in Elkhart, IN by Community Occupational Medicine at their Bristol Street location comoccmed.com for $65 (price subject to change without notice) If you have any medical issues or limitations that you suspect might affect your meeting DOT requirements, it is strongly advised that you obtain your physical in your hometown area to ensure that you will be permitted to drive commercially before you make the trip to Elkhart for orientation.

 - Contractor Deposit: CWRV will establish an account for you as a CSA (Contractor Savings Account).
-10% of gross is deducted from each trip and held in escrow in a non-interest bearing account (CSA) until it reaches $1,000.
+10% of gross is deducted from each trip and held in escrow in a non-interest bearing account (CSA) until it accrues to $1,000.
 The money is held in lieu of damage claims as a security deposit.
-It is yours and you can take it with you when you leave or retire as long as there are no damage claims.
+It is yours, you can take it with you if you leave or retire as long as there are no damage claims.

 - Orientation Info: Approved applicants will be invited to schedule an orientation.
-Orientation is 1 ½ days (Day 1– 7am to 5pm – Day 2– 8am to 12noon)
+Orientation is 1 ½ days (Day 1: 7am to 5pm Day 2: 8am to 12 noon) approximately.

 Effective May 1st, 2017, CWRV will offer a $75 day credit towards a hotel stay in the Elkhart area for new applicants attending orientation.
 A DOT drug test will be administered the 1st morning for a cost of $35, cash only.